-Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community (For the soical inclusion of outpatients, staff, comunity care etc) in order to promote the benefits of a healthy lifestyle.
+Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community (For the social inclusion of outpatients, staff, community care etc.) in order to promote the benefits of a healthy lifestyle.

 Bedrock Radio gets involved with our community, attending loads of events from school fetes, festivals, town shows plus more.